davinash97/jobsphere-server/ReadMe.md

 ## Overview

-This repository houses the source code for a full-stack job portal application built with React for the frontend and Spring Boot, Hibernate, and MongoDB for the backend.
+This repository houses the source code for a full-stack job portal application built with React for the Front end and Spring Boot, Hibernate, and MongoDB for the Back end.
 It offers a user-friendly platform for job seekers and employers to connect effectively.

 ## Features

 ### For Job Seekers (Employee):
 1. Create and manage profiles
-2. Search for jobs based on various criteria (location, keyword, etc.)
+2. Search for jobs based on various criteria (job description, location, keyword, etc.)
 3. Apply for available positions
 4. Track application status